 One of the things that makes out little uniforms different from what you will find in stores is the fabric that we use in each of our designs.
 We are not fans of the polyesters, and other synthetic materials that are typically found in costumes- they are not a sustainable material and they are not comfortable to wear for long periods.
 Also, they do not stand up to washing and drying very well so the costume itself will not last for long.

-Instead we use cotton twill in each of our little uniforms.
-The cotton is a medium weight* and is incredibly durable.
-Our supplier is based in Hungary and they manufacture cotton for workwear used throughout Europe.
-So, the cotton in our children’s designs is used in the grown-up versions as well.
+Our supplier is based in Europe and they manufacture cotton for industrial workwear used throughout Europe.
+The cottons in our children’s designs is used in the grown-up versions as well.
 Our cottons are Oeko-Tex Standard 100 certified which means they do not contain nasty chemicals and are harmless to human health.

 We hope your children enjoy their little uniform for years to come and we encourage you hand them down, pass them on or donate them to local schools, preschools, or charities once your children have outgrown them.
 We passionately believe that it is better to buy once and buy well and that purchasing something that will last is the best way to reduce our environmental impact.

-*Cotton weight varies from 195gsm to 280gsm (grams per square meter) depending on the design and is a 3/1 weave.
+*Cotton weight varies from 195gsm to 280gsm (grams per square meter) depending on the design.

 EU Toy Safety Directive: https://ec.europa.eu/growth/sectors/toys/safety_en